 - A trader will Lookout to short the break of the bearish candlestick

-- A good stop location will be when high breaks out which indicates Failure of a bull trap.
+- A good stop location will be when high breaks out, which indicates the Failure of a bull trap.

-- As another bear candlestick appears and Trader may get stopped out.
-The bull trap is still holding as this might be coming from a higher time frame
+- As another bear candlestick appears and Trader may get stopped.
+It is still holding as this might come from a higher time frame.

-- Price action should be kept in mind to book profits.
+- Keep price action in mind to book profits.
 An uptrend is still valid until proven otherwise.

 - A long sell-off where traders miss profit opportunities and become greedy in search of more profits.